ctera/ctera-python-sdk/docs/source/UserGuides/Portal/Files.rst

                   f.permalink  # a URL that links directly to a specific file })

-..

-Use the following API to list the contents of a directory as an End User or a Team Portal Administrator.
-This API requires that the Team Portal Administrator has *Access End User Folders*.
-For more details, see `Viewing Folder Content <https://kb.ctera.com/docs/managing-folders-1#viewing-folder-content>`_

 .. code:: python

-   with ServicesPortal('tenant.ctera.com') as user:
+   """List directories as a Team Portal Administrator or End User""" with ServicesPortal('tenant.ctera.com') as user:
       user.login('username', 'user-password')
       for f in user.files.listdir('My Files/Documents'):